debinix/openjensen/doc/git-workflow.md

     $ git reset HEAD <file>

+Since *git add* recurse down in sub-directories, changing to the sub- directory where the source files are will effectively limit which are included in the *lazy* way of adding files.

 Finally commit the files to git *index* (the stage) with a comment:

     $ git commit -m 'Initial version'